-All Parents/guardians are required to supply comprehensive emergency and health Information at the time of enrolment for EACH child.
-This information should be updated by Parents/guardians at least annually.
+All Parents/guardians are required to supply comprehensive emergency and health Information, including medication requirements and routines at the time of enrolment for EACH of their children.
+This information should be updated by Parents/guardians at PON and at least annually.